The EBacc debate in parliament – The Usual Studio

-There are big changes ahead for education in the UK this Autumn and it’s going to have a very real affect on the future of the creative industries.
+There are big changes ahead for education in the UK this Autumn and it’s going to have a very real effect on the future of the creative industries.

 From the Autumn, art and design subjects will be excluded from the school timetable for over 90% of students, as the English Baccalaureate (EBacc) qualification becomes compulsory.
 Just like that, students will be required to study a minimum of seven narrowly defined subjects including English, Maths, Science, choose a language and a humanity, at the exclusion of creative, artistic and technical subjects.

 Schools performance will be judged on how many pupils achieve the EBacc standard, instead of the traditional five or more GCSEs, so the emphasis on the core academic subjects would be even greater.
 The changes are designed to ensure that all pupils have the chance to study the subjects needed to earn a place at a top university.
 But in reality, with many students unlikely to study creative subjects at all, this would disadvantage those students who could go on to have very successful careers in industries where creativity is essential.

 The EBacc debate in Parliament Last week in Westminster, MP’s held a 3 hour parliamentary debate which was sparked by a petition called: ‘Include expressive arts subjects in the EBacc.’
 The petition was signed by over 100,000 people who were in agreement that:

 ‘the exclusion of art, music, drama and other expressive subjects is limiting, short sighted and cruel.’